tyxin/ReadyHols/README.md

 Download the project and run `app.py`.

 Note: Do not modify the file structure.
+Note: The website requires wifi to load some of the icons.

 ## Test Credentials for Easy Referencing
 ### Login Credentials - (username, password, plan_type)